Badge photo

 Here are some ideas for when that time comes:

 Remember, Python is continually evolving.
-There are only a few people in the world who can claim to completely understand Python.
-And these are the people who created it!
+There are only a few people in the world who can claim to understand Python completely.
+And those are the people who created it!

 Where does that leave you?
 In a constant state of learning and working on new projects to hone your skills.

-Six months from now, you’ll find yourself looking back on your code and realizing how terrible it is.
-When you get to this point, you’ll know you’re on the right track.
+Six months from now, you’ll look back on your code and realize how terrible it is.
+At that point, you’ll know you’re on the right track.

-If you’re the type of person who thrives with minimal structure, then you have all you need to start your journey.
-However, if you need a little more guidance, then our courses may help.
+If you thrive with minimal structure, then you have all you need to start your journey.
+However, if you need a little more guidance, our courses may help.

 I founded Dataquest to help people learn quickly and avoid the things that make people quit.
 Our courses will have you writing actual code within minutes and completing real projects within hours.